Avocation — a subordinate occupation pursued in addition to one’s vocation especially for enjoyment

 Dreams die hard is something of an old chestnut, but having entered the heart of midlife, I am thankful that this often is true.
 I think especially of creative energies waiting to be tapped and unleashed, perhaps after some of life’s other priorities and responsibilities have been addressed, and pursued with the benefit of experience and maturity.

-Two long-time friends come to mind when I ponder this.
-Hilda Demuth-Lutze is a friend from college days at Valparaiso University (Indiana) who is the author of historical novels for young adults.
-Mark Mybeck is a friend going back to grade school in Hammond, Indiana, whose band, Nomad Planets, is creating a niche for itself in the Greater Chicagoland indie rock scene.
+Two very dear, lifelong friends come to mind when I ponder this.
+Hilda Demuth-Lutze is a friend from college days at Valparaiso University in northwest Indiana.
+She is the author of historical novels for young adults.
+Mark Mybeck is a friend going back to grade school in Hammond, Indiana, whose band, Nomad Planets, has built a genuine presence in their local indie rock scene.

 Hilda’s desire to write novels was evident in college, but getting married, raising a family in Valparaiso, and becoming a high school English teacher would come first.
-However, she never let go of the idea of a writing life, and over the years she would exchange ideas, essays, and chapter drafts with assorted friends and family.
+However, she never let go of the idea of a writing life, and over the years she would exchange ideas, essays, and chapter drafts with friends and family members.

-Her dreams of authorship started to become a reality when she and her sister Emily secured a grant to do historical research for a novel they conceptualized about two Wisconsin girls during the 1850s whose lives would intersect with the Underground Railroad.
+Her dreams of authorship started to become a reality when she and her sister Emily secured a grant to do historical research for a novel they conceptualized about two Wisconsin girls during the 1850s, whose lives would intersect with the Underground Railroad.
 Their collaboration led to the publication of their 2009 novel for young readers, Plank Road Summer.
+This would be followed by Plank Road Winter and Hattie’s War.

 Hilda then set out to write a second novel — also for young readers — featuring a village boy in 14th century Germany who is summoned away for a year of service at Wartburg Castle.
-Kingdom of the Birds, published this year, interweaves encounters with Martin Luther and the history of Reformation Germany.
+The resulting book, Kingdom of the Birds, interweaves encounters with Martin Luther and the history of Reformation Germany.

 Mark Mybeck, Nomad Planets rock band, vocalist, guitarist, song writer